XHMM/my-config-files/README.md

 7. if using `xhmm/ts-browser` or `xhmm/ts-react`, go on creating `.browserslistrc` and configure target browsers  ([examples](https://github.com/browserslist/browserslist#full-list))

-8. (optional) `stylelint` setup : I am not very focus on this linter, but it's pretty simple：
+8. (optional) `stylelint` setup : I am not very focus on this linter, but it's pretty simple :

    - `npm i -D stylelint stylelint-config-standard`

-   - create `.stylelintrc`：
+   - create `.stylelintrc` :

      ```json
      {